 Do I need a referral from a dentist for an appointment?

-In situations where a patient is unable to see a general dentist in a timely manner Dr. Lee will be happy to evaluate and treat him/her on an emergency basis.
+In situations where a patient is unable to see a general dentist in a timely manner Dr. Lee will be happy to evaluate and treat him/her.

 I am very nervous before about my procedure is this normal and what can be done about this?